How to Set Up Embedded Sending

 Reference architecture

-Step 2: Initialize the Editor
+Step 2: Install the editor package

 yarn add pandadoc-editor